'"When the last tree is cut down, the last fish eaten and the last stream poisoned, one will realize that money can't be

 Our path is certainly not easy and every step takes way more time and money for us to complete.
 We research into materials, in carbon footprint, in logistics, offsetting, all this is already a full time job!
 Retailers and investors warn us our packaging is too expensive, but we need people to see the value of contributing to a better planet.

 We choose to go slow and only work with people and companies who share our values.
 We're researching food grade certified backyard compostable food packaging to use as a next step, but we only found it in Japan.
 If we'd want to offset the transportation, we would need to purchase a huge amount and we really need the help of other small businesses to be in this together.
-We want to be able to offer you this before the end of 2021, one way or another.
+We want to be able to offer you this, but we have no options yet.

-All of our products will be fully vegan by the end of 2021.
+All of our products will be fully vegan mid 2022.
 We simply want to show it's not necessary to use animal products, our stroopwafels are as delicious without!

 This isn't about money.
 This is about protecting our planet, protecting our environment.
 It's about safeguarding the home for our future generations.
 About educating that we can all do our part with very little changes, about being an example to other starting businesses.
 It's about making people aware, making them see and believe we can do better, that we can all make better choices and that as consumers we have the power to demand change.